 Everything was fine and beautiful bubbles until Number One died.

-I decided that this was just another good life step.
+After about ten minutes of early-morning "Oh SHIT", I decided that this was just another good life step.
 My parenting path in life is honesty and no-nonsense.
 I don't want to tell my kid his goldfish is 'on vacation' if the goldfish hasn't actually gone on a vacation anywhere.
 Death is a natural part of life and should be confronted on age-appropriate levels.
 As should all things.
 So, confrontation time!
 How to explain death to a three year-old when that death is something personal instead of something abstract happening on a television?

+After some phone deliberation with my partner in crime, I break it down to the kiddo and he asks the normal questions and we have a pretty decent conversation about this.
 He's broken the news to all our neighbors and aunties that his fish is dead (repeatedly) and we bury Number One.
 He has me sing Rock A Bye Baby in honor.
 No bagpipes or Amazing Grace, though.

 All is well!
 He isn't traumatized by the idea of death and I have climbed yet another Parent Hill.
 Woot!
 I sneak out later and dig out the buried Number One and flush him, because I had a paranoid flash of a cat digging him out and parading his edible body on our back porch in front of the boy.